liav-wave/doc-inventory/README.md

-# Google Workspace Public Document Inventory
+# Google Workspace Public Document Inventory (V2)

-Finds all publicly accessible documents across a Google Workspace domain — both shared drives and personal drives — using [GAMADV-XTD3 / GAM 7](https://github.com/GAM-team/GAM).
+Finds all publicly accessible documents across a Google Workspace domain — both shared drives and personal drives — using [GAM 7](https://github.com/GAM-team/GAM).

+This is the **V2** tool.
+It extends V1 by also scanning **shared drives**, not just user-owned drives.
+Both versions use the same GAM installation and can be run independently.
+See the main setup guide for GAM installation and V1 instructions.

 ## Output